Lepine, Samuel. 2023. La nature

 objects.
 Yet, as Teroni

-(2023) points out, psychologists have a hard time reconciling the
+points out, psychologists have a hard time reconciling the core

-core relational theme or “molar value” (such as injustice,
+relational theme or “molar value” (such as injustice, dangerousness,

-dangerousness, sublime…) and the “molecular values” targeted by each
+sublime…) and the “molecular values” targeted by each appraisal check

-appraisal check (such as relevance, urgency, power…).
-Since
+(such as relevance, urgency, power…).
+Since psychologists tend to

-molecular value, molar value, and, finally, formal object are
+value, and, finally, formal object are conceptually possible.

 Another challenge concerns both psychological and axiological